NewsState

 and last updated

-WEST PALM BEACH, Fla. — Schools across Florida are implementing increased patrols on campuses today in response to violent, threatening emails that are being sent to superintendents.
+WEST PALM BEACH, Fla. — Schools across Florida are implementing increased patrols on campuses today in response to a violent, threatening email that was sent to superintendents over 40 school districts Tuesday night.

 Schools across Florida to increase patrols following threatening emails